The weather is warming up, the days are longer and there's more time to be outside

 wear sunglasses in the sun, and make sure they have a label saying that they block

-Drinking water is an
+Drinking water is an important

-running around in the sun, you lose even more water, because you sweat that much more.
+in the sun, you lose even more water, because you sweat that much more.

 So drink up and don't wait until you're thirsty — drinking before you feel